junxzm1990/x86-sok/README.md

 ### Mips

-We cross compiled mips binaries in x86/x64 architecture.
+We cross-compiled mips binaries in x86/x64 architecture.
 We need to install qemu:

 #### mipsle 32